-- Follow all local travel and expense policies, procedures and guidelines - Spend only what is necessary, traveling in cost effective ways - Consider the carbon footprint of travel methods - Reconcile expense claims within the required timescales - Ensure any personal items are not claimed for by mistake.
+- Follow all local travel and expense policies, procedures and guidelines. - Spend only what is necessary, traveling in cost effective ways. - Consider the carbon footprint of travel methods. - Reconcile expense claims within the required timescales. - Ensure any personal items are not claimed for by mistake and promptly reimburse HSBC should any mistake(s) occur.